infortrend-openstack/openstack-cinder-manaul/README.rst

 * Retype a volume.

-* Manage and unmanage a volume.
+* List, manage and unmanage a volume.

+* List, manage and unmanage a snapshot.

 * Migrate a volume with back-end assistance.